 Marco joined Watsi on July 23rd, 2016.
-Three years ago, Marco became the 2121st member to automatically support a new Watsi patient every month.
-Since then, 3,506 more people have become monthly donors!
-Marco's most recent donation supported Mean, a grandfather from Cambodia, to fund hip replacement surgery.
+Four years ago, Marco became the 2121st member to automatically support a new Watsi patient every month.
+Since then, 3,832 more people have become monthly donors!
+Marco's most recent donation supported Htay, a 45-year-old woman from Burma, to fund cardiac surgery.

 Mean is a 71-year-old rice farmer from Cambodia.
 He has six children and ten grandchildren, and enjoys exercising, visiting the pagoda, and taking care of his family when he has free time.
 Two months ago, Mean started experiencing pain in his right hip, five years after seeking treatment in both of his hips.
 He now experiences the same difficulty with his walking, and has pain everyday.
 Fortunately, Mean learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve Mean of his pain and allow him to walk easily.
 Treatment is scheduled for January 7th, and Mean needs help raising $1,087 to pay for this procedure.
 "I hope that I will be able to walk again and will not experience anymore pain in my hip," he said.